EXPLOITING CHAOS: An Interview With Author Jeremy Gutsche

 Interest: 4 minutes Concept: The Essential Orange: Jeremy Gutsche On Exploiting Chaos

-Segment: Neutral, 18-55 Comparison Set: 16 similar articles, including: the marketing fresh peel: jeremy gutsche on exploiting chaos, exploiting chaos, and turbocharged hard drives.
+Segment: Neutral, 18-55 Comparison Set: 24 similar articles, including: the marketing fresh peel: jeremy gutsche on exploiting chaos, exploiting chaos, and robotic parking garages.